 Our secret sins in the light of Your countenance.

 a.
-For we have been consumed by Your anger: In the first section of this Psalm Moses connected the ideas of God’s eternal nature and His judgment upon man.
+For we have been consumed by Your anger: In the first section of this psalm, Moses connected the idea of God’s eternal nature with His judgment upon man.
 In this section the two ideas are repeated.
-The God who stands over time and sees a thousand years as yesterday, certainly has the right and the authority to judge mankind, and especially His own people.
+The God who stands over time and sees a thousand years as yesterday certainly has the right and the authority to judge mankind, especially His own people.

 ii.
 “This was specially the case in reference to the people in the wilderness, whose lives were cut short by justice on account of their waywardness; they failed, not by a natural decline, but through the blast of the well-deserved judgments of God.”
 (Spurgeon)